tns-research/llm-finance-framework/README.md

 ## 📊 Sample Results (Dummy Model)

-*These are test results using a dummy model - run with real LLMs for actual research!*
+*These are comprehensive test results from a 1000-day simulation using a dummy model - run with real LLMs for actual research!*

 ### Strategy Performance Comparison
 ![Baseline Comparison](example_results/plots/dummy_model_memory_feeling_baseline_comparison.png)